 - Carrie and Greg, owners

-The Marshall family, who owns and operates the market as well as two local farms, is committed to practicing sustainable farming.
+Carrie and Greg, who own and operate the market as well as two local farms, are committed to practicing sustainable farming.
 Examples include:

 © Copyright 2018.
 All Rights Reserved.